Environmental justice: Emergence of global movement

-Throughout the 1970s and 1980s, grassroots movements and environmental organizations advocated for regulations that increased the costs of hazardous waste disposal in the US and other industrialized nations.
+Throughout the 1970s and 1980s, grassroots movements and environmental organizations advocated for regulations which increased the costs of hazardous waste disposal in the US and other industrialized nations.
 However, this led to a surge in exports of hazardous waste to the Global South during the 1980s and 1990s.
 This global environmental injustice, including the disposal of toxic waste, land appropriation, and resource extraction, sparked the formation of the global environmental justice movement.

 Environmental justice as an international subject commenced at the First National People of Color Environmental Leadership Summit in 1991, held in Washington, DC.
 The four-day summit was sponsored by the United Church of Christ's Commission for Racial Justice.
 With around 1,100 persons in attendance, representation included all 50 states as well as Puerto Rico, Brazil, Chile, Mexico, Ghana, Liberia, Nigeria, and the Marshall Islands.
 The summit broadened the environmental justice movement beyond its anti-toxins focus to include issues of public health, worker safety, land use, transportation, housing, resource allocation, and community empowerment.
 The summit adopted 17 Principles of Environmental Justice, which were later disseminated at the 1992 Earth Summit in Rio, Brazil.
 The 17 Principles have a likeness in the Rio Declaration on Environment and Development.

 In the summer of 2002, a coalition of non-governmental organizations met in Bali to prepare final negotiations for the 2002 Earth Summit.
 Organizations included CorpWatch, World Rainforest Movement, Friends of the Earth International, the Third World Network, and the Indigenous Environmental Network.
 They sought to articulate the concept of climate justice.
 During their time together, the organizations codified the Bali Principles of Climate Justice, a 27-point program identifying and organizing the climate justice movement.
 Meena Raman, Head of Programs at the Third World Network, explained that in their writing they "drew heavily on the concept of environmental justice, with a significant contribution from movements in the United States, and recognized that economic inequality, ethnicity, and geography played roles in determining who bore the brunt of environmental pollution".
 At the 2007 United Nations Climate Conference, or COP13, in Bali, representatives from the Global South and low-income communities from the North created a coalition titled "Climate Justice Now!".
 CJN!
 Issued a series of "genuine solutions" that echoed the Bali Principles.

 Initially, the environmental justice movement focused on addressing toxic hazards and injustices faced by marginalized racial groups within affluent nations.
 However, during the 1991 Leadership Summit, its scope broadened to encompass public health, worker safety, land use, transportation, and other issues.
 Over time, the movement expanded further to include considerations of gender, international injustices, and intra-group disparities among disadvantaged populations.
+Citizen suits can contribute to selective prosecution.